HJebbour/HP-ProDesk-400-G1-Hackintosh-every-macOS/README.md

 <details>
 <summary><strong>macOS High Sierra (10.13.6)</strong></summary>

-Starting from macOS High Sierra, the preparation of the installer process changes.
+Starting from macOS High Sierra, the preparation of the installer process changes and the `createinstallmedia` tool no longer causes installation issues.
 There's also a bug with APFS on High Sierra causing issues with macOS Big Sur and later which we need to address.

 You will find below the steps on how to proceed.